ahmedmohey2040-blip/automated-train-protection-system/README.md

 The sensors are used to control the sequence of the railway semaphores.

-The model includes green, yellow, and red signal indications to represent different railway movement conditions.
+The model includes green, yellow, and red signal indications representing different railway movement conditions.

 ### 4. Station Warning System